 The delivery method of results is dependent on the student's enrolment.
 Students who have undertaken a VCE Units 3 and 4 study in any year, or who have pre-VCE results, will have their results package mailed directly to their address as recorded on VASS.

-Certificates are forwarded to the student's home school on Tuesday 15th December 2020.
+Certificates are forwarded to the student's home school from December 12.
 The address on the Student Full Details Report is the one their Year 12 results will be mailed to at the end of the academic year.